fraber/openproject-time-tracker/README.md

 # Limitations

-* Only 1000 objects can be loaded for Projects, WorkPackages or TimeEntries per week.
+* Only 1000 objects can be loaded for ProjectStore, WorkPackageStore or TimeEntryStore per week.
 * OpenProject + TSTrack standard edition are built for <200 users tracking time concurrently.
   Please contact us (mailto:fraber@fraber.de) for larger